glacambre/firenvim/README.md

 #### Firefox-specific steps

-Go to `about:addons`, click on the cog icon and select `install addon from file` (note: this might require setting `xpinstall.signatures.required` to false in `about:config`).
+Go to `about:addons`, click on the cog icon, select `install addon from file` and select the `target/firefox` directory (note: this might require setting `xpinstall.signatures.required` to false in `about:config`).

 #### Google Chrome/Chromium-specific steps